hjawhar/hjawhar/README.md

 ## Software Engineering
 *  UI/UX: I've been working using the latest frontend technologies (angular/react/vue) and creating real world applications (consumer & client ones) based on ideas and designs
 *  Backend: I've been using node mainly, alongside MongoDB, SQL & GraphQL resulting 25+ CMS dedicated to sell digital goods for games and other misc. items demonstrating 3rd party payment processors integration and statistical analysis and administrational panel visualizing data for the client
-*  Blockchain: 6 months of R&D using solidity, developing smart contracts and implementation of IPFS and smart contracts alongside IoT devices
+*  Blockchain: 6 months of R&D using solidity (2018), developing smart contracts and implementation of IPFS and smart contracts alongside IoT devices, and continue'd developing more projects during early 2020

 Projects done in 2020 during COVID-19: